*

 • Mystery of godliness: appeared in body, authenticated by Spirit, seen by messengers, preached among nations, believed on in world, ascended out of this world.
 [Note the parallelism, resulting in three sets of two.
 Note also that this is the "center" of the book.]

 1:3-11.
 Encouragement to stay and minister in Ephesus, especially in combatting false teachers and false teaching.
 The warning mentions myths, genealogies, useless talk, and ignorance of the law and its principles.
 The context suggests an overemphasis on knowledge, perhaps used to justify a certain decadence.
-In chapter 4 one can see a reference to asceticism and false pride.
+In chapter 4 one sees references to asceticism and false pride.
 Correct (sound, healthy) teaching conforms to the gospel of Christ.

 1:12-17.
 Paul himself is an example of the power and product of the gospel properly protected and proclaimed.
 Note the doxology with which Paul concludes this brief autobiographical section.